omnia520/StellarHarmony/README.md

 - Higher conflict inside the team
 - Difficulty meeting goals and keeping good workers

-> In short: **we have “Juan” everywhere** – the demotivated worker who doesn’t know exactly what to do, when, or why it matters.

 ---

 ### 2. In the Web3 ecosystem